Ismenama5s/haseeb-qureshi.github.io/_posts/2020-02-27-flash-loans-why-flash-attacks-will-be-the-new-normal.md

 Flash loans cannot charge *interest* in the traditional sense, because the loan is active for zero time (any APR * 0 = 0).
 And of course, if flash lenders charged higher rates, they'd quickly be outcompeted by other flash lending pools that charged lower rates.

 Flash lending makes capital a true commodity.
 This race to the bottom inevitably results in zero fees or a tiny nominal fee. dYdX currently charges 0 fees for flash lending.
 AAVE, on the other hand, charges 0.09% on the principal for flash loans.
-I suspect this is not sustainable, and indeed, their community has [called for slashing fees to 0](https://medium.com/aave/flash-loans-one-month-in-73bde954a239).
+I suspect this is not sustainable, and indeed, some in their community have [called for slashing fees to 0](https://medium.com/aave/flash-loans-one-month-in-73bde954a239).
 (Note that neither of the attacks we saw used AAVE as their flash lending pool.)

 # What are flash loans useful for?